 The Fan Tree (revenala-madagascariensis), recognised as the symbol of the Diethelm Keller Group.

 The tree, commonly known as the “Traveller’s Palm,” is not only beautiful, but strong, sturdy and enjoys long life.
 It bends with the wind but does not yield.
 Its branches and leaves form a circle, thus embracing all the activities of the Diethelm Keller Group.
-The red colour reflects the Swiss heritage and the fan tree stands for the company’s Asian roots.
+The fan tree stands for the company’s Asian roots.

 Diethelm Travel is the brand travellers around the world recognise as a professional travel provider.